 Despite this, we were pleased with our caravan park’s beautiful location close to the mountains and away from the busy town centre.

 Alice Springs Reptile Centre

-On our way back to the town we passed the famous The Ghan, a train that is already an Australian legend.
-The Afghan Express (as it was called in the past) was built late 1800’s, and connected Adelaide, Alice Springs, and Darwin.
+On our way back to the town, we passed the famous The Ghan, a train that is already an Australian legend.
+The Afghan Express (as it was called in the past) was built in the late 1800s and connected Adelaide, Alice Springs, and Darwin.

 Alice Springs Desert Park

 The name of the city comes from the telegraph operator’s wife, Alice, who lived close to the spring.
-The place itself is fabulously situated and I highly recommend visiting it if you plan to be nearby.
+The reserve is situated in a beautiful location and I highly recommend visiting it if you’re in the area.

 Emily Gap – Aboriginal Paintings

 Emily Gap is a significant site for the Arrernte people and is located in the East MacDonnell Ranges near Alice Springs.
 The Gap is a narrow opening between two tall cliffs, and it is said to be the home of a powerful ancestral being known as Yeperenye or the Caterpillar.
 According to Arrernte Dreamtime stories, Yeperenye traveled through the land, creating the hills and valleys as it went.

 The site is also known for its rock art, which is believed to be thousands of years old and shows various symbols and figures.
 Emily Gap is a sacred place to the Arrernte people.